“Let’s play hide-and-seek.”

 We all returned downstairs.
 Billy stayed behind just long enough to shut the bedroom door.

 Billy’s grandma had not died well.
 She developed dementia after her husband filed for divorce, and it had only grown worse with old age.
 The last year of her life was spent in her bedroom, talking to herself.
 Billy told me once he peeked into her room and saw her having a tea party with her dolls.
-When his grandma found him out, she was livid.
+When his grandma caught him, she was livid.
 She spent the rest of that evening ranting about shameless brats and suggesting harsh punishments to teach them some respect.

 “She had a name for each one,” Billy told me, “the dolls.”